 Host a Valentine’s Day Cookie Party

-Oh cookies, how I love thee.
-Let me count the ways.
-It’s true.
+Oh cookies, how I love thee!
 I’ve never met a cookie I didn’t like.
-And for me, Valentine’s Day and cookies go together like mac and cheese.
-You really can’t have one without the other; it’s basically un-American.
-And even though we Tomes’ aren’t Valentine’s Day fanatics, a Valentine’s Day Cookie Party sounds like the perfect way to celebrate.
+And for me, Valentine’s Day and cookies go together like macaroni and cheese.
+Even though my family aren’t Valentine’s Day fanatics, a Valentine’s Day Cookie Party sounds like the perfect way to celebrate.
 Don’t you agree?
 Invite your best girlfriends and their littles over for a fun-filled and festive afternoon you won’t soon forget!

-Step One: Charming Invites Are (Always) a Lovely Touch
+Step One: Charming Invites are a Lovely Touch

 Step Two: Create the Perfect Party Atmosphere

 You don’t have to spend major moolah to throw a killer party.
 Your local discount party store has awesome things for incredible prices, that won’t break the bank.
 Whenever I am considering spending a little bit more on party decor purchases, I try to select items I know I can reuse and recycle.
 For instance, I have admired the adorable Valentine themed section of the Pottery Barn Kids catalog for many years now (even before I had children of my own).
 So this is a no-brainer!
 A cutie-pie cookie party is the perfect excuse to order matching reusable plates, cups, heart themed table runners, and festive garlands.
 Heart shaped balloons and streamers are a fun addition — and don’t forget to create a super cute playlist!

 Step Three: Serve Something Delicious